-16. Sort your photos into folders.
+16. Sort your photos into folders

 And if you are using physical photos, put them into pretty albums!

-17. Close unused accounts.
+17. Close unused accounts

-So, the best way to tackle this mess (and avoid deleting hundreds of unnecessary newsletters in the future) is to simply dedicate an hour or two and delete all the accounts on their websites.
+The best way to tackle this mess (and avoid deleting hundreds of unnecessary newsletters in the future) is to simply dedicate an hour or two and delete all the accounts on their websites.

-P. S. Talk to your financial advisor before closing bank accounts.
+Talk to your financial advisor before closing bank accounts.

-18. Spend 10-20 minutes a day tidying up a little.
+18. Spend 10-20 minutes a day tidying up a little

 It’s quick, it doesn’t take up a lot of your time and it will help you to get organized a little faster.

-19. Spray your bath with a scale remover after you shower.
+19. Spray your bath with a scale remover after you shower

 It takes just a few minutes and saves you some unwanted embarrassment if surprise guests pop up.

-Related: How To Organize a Small Bathroom
+Related topic: How To Organize a Small Bathroom

 If you want to get organized, it’s important to plan and organize the must-have basics too, like your self-care routine.